 How to Sort (Curbside)Separate the items below in separate sacks.
+Do not tie sacks.
 Items not properly separated will be left at the curb.

 Items Accepted (Curbside & Drop-Off Center)

 The cardboard ban diverts about 4,000 tons of cardboard from the landfill each year.